 Its thinking is that children are natural engineers because they’re so inquisitive so it makes sense that they can figure things out fast, providing they’re given the right tools at the start.
 Each month, they’re given all the items they need like popsicle sticks, straws, and pipe cleaners, but it’s the lab notebook that makes it a great value.
 This 20-page notebook has all the information kids need to be guided through the engineering design process.
 It also provides information on the actual scientific processes they’re learning so they know what’s going on at all times, rather than just blindly follow instructions.

 It’s perfect for the child that loves to figure things out rather than just be told what to do, and it’s sure to take up plenty of spare time each month.
-A month by month subscription costs $29.95 per month with that price dropping to the equivalent of $24.95 per month if you pay 12 months at a time.
+A month-by-month subscription starts at $24.95 a pop.

 We all want our kids to have the best chance in the future, and that’s not just about educating them well.
 Leaving them with a world that’s safe to inhabit is important too.
 That’s why Green Kids Crafts solely uses eco-friendly materials for their projects.